 With the retail industry experiencing crisis-level challenges, perhaps this offers a new direction that could give hope to struggling brands.
 Retail is currently being tested on a number of levels.
 For starters, there’s the pandemic and associated lockdowns which have led to a complete loss of footfall.

-Even before the coronavirus, there were myriad operating difficulties including low margins, strong competition, high rents, the rise of eCommerce and the challenges associated with catering to fickle, demanding customers.
+Even before the coronavirus, there were myriad operating difficulties including low margins, strong competition, high rents, the rise of eCommerce, and the challenges associated with catering to fickle, demanding customers.

 What opportunity is there for clothing retailers in this new era of non-binary clothing?

-Perhaps the real hope is that this is the seismic shift that could revitalise the fashion industry and define the era.
+Perhaps the real hope is that this is the seismic shift that could revitalize the fashion industry and define the era.
 We’ve not seen a truly massive rethink of fashion for some time now.
 If the non-binary trend heralded a new fashion movement as big as the move to power dressing in the eighties, we’d see customers making a major overhaul of their wardrobes.
 This would inject significant cash into a struggling industry just at the point when it desperately needs a flood of customers into stores.

 A less enormous but still very welcome effect could be that the new trend simply brings new interest in clothing from neglected customers.
 If enough consumers feel inspired to adopt the new, fairly radical change in the way they dress, this could increase sales.

 If retailers can bring back consumers that previously felt fashion wasn’t for them, they’re essentially finding new audiences.
 There could be a large untapped body of customers who’d previously given up in despair at not being able to get clothing that reflects their needs or fits their body shape.
-If they feel energised to re-engage with the industry, it could give a much-needed boost in these cruel times.
+If they feel energized to re-engage with the industry, it could give a much-needed boost in these cruel times.

 The fashion industry is one that’s perpetually positive and always looks to the future.
 Whilst change is a constant in fashion, it’s the pace of this change that can be part of the problem for this industry.